 The District has the option under FERPA of designating certain categories of student information as “directory information.”
 The Board directs that “directory information” include a student’s name, major course of study, participation in school activities or sports, degrees and awards received, and photograph.

 Once the proper FERPA notification is given by the District, a parent/guardian or eligible student will have 14 days to notify the District of any objections they have to any of the “directory information” designations.
-If no objection is received, the District may release this information without prior approval of the parent/guardian or eligible student for the release.
+If no objection is received, the District may release this information without prior approval of the parent/guardian or eligible student for the release, as long as such release is permitted by §2-d and Part 121.

 The District may elect to combine both the annual notice of rights under FERPA and the annual notice of “directory information” designations into one notice.